DataDog/integrations-core/checkpoint_quantum_firewall/README.md

 ### Metrics

-The checkpoint_quantum_firewall integration does not include any metrics.
+The Checkpoint Quantum Firewall integration does not include any metrics.

 ### Events

-The checkpoint_quantum_firewall integration does not include any events.
+The Checkpoint Quantum Firewall integration does not include any events.

 ### Service Checks

-The checkpoint_quantum_firewall integration does not include any service checks.
+The Checkpoint Quantum Firewall integration does not include any service checks.

 ## Troubleshooting